aniketmaurya/blog/posts/2023/how-to-write-blog.md

 ---
-title: 'Guide to writing technical content in Machine Learning and AI'
+title: 'Guide to writing technical content'
 description: 'Learn how to write impactful technical content with SEO in mind'
 date: '2023-05-23'
 keywords: blog, writing